Sleep and Your 1- to 2-Year-Old

 How Much Sleep Does My Toddler Need?

 Between the ages of 1 and 2, most kids need about 11–14 hours of sleep a day, including one or two daytime naps.

 At around 18 months, or sometimes sooner, most toddlers condense their two naps into one afternoon nap.
 A toddler who fights the morning nap is probably ready for just an afternoon nap.

 Where Should My Toddler Sleep?

 Your 1- to 2-year-old should still sleep in a safe, secure crib.
-Before a child's first birthday, blankets are not recommended because of the possible risk of sudden infant death (SIDS) syndrome.
+Before a child's first birthday, blankets are not recommended because of the possible risk of SIDS.
 But at this age, it's OK to put a light blanket in your child's crib.
 Also, security items like "lovies" (a small soft blanket or stuffed animal) are OK and can provide a lot of comfort.
-But do not put any extra-large soft toys or stuffed animals in the crib.
+But don't put any extra-large soft toys or stuffed animals in the crib.

 Watch out for items with ties or strings that could wind up around your toddler's neck.
 Be on constant lookout for nearby objects your child might be able to reach from a standing position in the crib: curtains, window blind pulls, pictures, or wall hangings are all possibilities.

 Your curious toddler may be looking for ways to climb over the crib railing to "break out" of the crib.
 Don't leave a lot of toys that your child could pile up and climb onto.
 And remember: No bumper pads — a child might use those as a step at this age.